Binghamton University: Campuses

-Main Campus
+Main campus

 The main campus in Vestal is spread over 930 acre on a wooded hillside above the Susquehanna River; geographically, the Southern Tier of New York is located on Allegheny Plateau, a physiographic province of the Appalachian Mountains.
 The campus is shaped like a brain: the primary road on campus creates a closed loop to form the cerebrum and cerebellum, and the main entrance road creates the spinal cord which leads up to a traffic circle (representing the medulla).
 The main road is thus frequently referred to as The Brain.
 The connector road, which goes behind the Mountainview and College-in-the-Woods residential communities, is closed for a portion of the year (in late fall and early spring, to allow for safe migration of salamanders across the road).
 The campus features a 190 acre Nature Preserve, which contains forest and wetland areas and includes a six-acre (24,000 m2) pond, named Harpur Pond, that adjoins the campus.
 The Nature Preserve drains into Fuller Hollow Creek, which runs parallel along the eastern portion of the campus.
 Fuller Hollow Creek meanders north after leaving campus, where it soon empties into the Susquehanna River.

-Health Sciences Campus

-Binghamton's nearly 15-acre new Health Sciences Campus is located in Johnson City, NY.
-The campus is located a block from Main St. and is in close proximity to UHS Wilson Medical Center and Ascension Lourdes Hospital.
-The School of Pharmacy building opened in 2018, while the first floor floors Decker College of Nursing and Health Sciences building opened in January 2021.
-The construction of floors five and six are expected to be completed during the summer of 2021.
-A Research and Development facility is in the design phase and will be constructed immediately adjacent to the pharmacy school; it is slated to be completed by December 2022.
-The university also plans on developing a park on two acres of land between Corliss Avenue and Main Street, which will offer an attractive and safe connection between university facilities and the downtown business district.

-Downtown Center

-The University Downtown Center (UDC), located near the confluence of the Susquehanna and Chenango Rivers, opened in 2007 and houses the College of Community and Public Affairs (CCPA).
-In 2011, the Downtown Center was severely damaged from flooding caused by Tropical Storm Lee.
-While only the lowest floor of the building was filled with water, the electric company was unable to shut the power off in time, resulting in the building's electrical system being ruined.
-Classes were moved to the Main campus until repairs were completed.
-Repairs took a year to complete, and the UDC reopened for the start of the fall 2012 semester.
-In 2017, the university received $2.7 million for the flood repairs.